You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 claude # start a fresh session

-claude --resume # continue a previous session
+claude --resume # pick up a previous session

-Tip 2 · Use the Desktop App
+Tip 2 · Use the Claude desktop app

-Tip 3 · Run Inside Your IDE
+Tip 3 · Run Claude Code inside your IDE

 CH 03 · Beginner · 04:51 ↗ · Tips 5-6